acodeworker/GM_Navigation/README.md

 ## Implementation steps
 According to the link on the official website of Google Maps, download the demo file and view the corresponding interface document.
 Use VPN to download the corresponding dependent libraries and run the project.

-- MyLocationViewController navigation page
+- MyLocationViewController.swift navigation page
-- TripSummaryController trip summary page
+- TripSummaryController.swift trip summary page
-- SDKConstants route request
+- SDKConstants.swift route request
-- RideNavigationManager core class, all business logic of navigation.
+- RideNavigationManager.swift core class, all business logic of navigation.

 ## Key question ideas